FAU-Inf2/tree-measurements/README.md

 - `data/repositories/JGraphT.tar.lrz`: Data for the [JGraphT repository](https://github.com/jgrapht/jgrapht), uncompressed size: 643M
 - `data/repositories/JUnit.tar.lrz`: Data for the [JUnit repository](https://github.com/junit-team/junit.git), uncompressed size: 622M
 - `data/time/TimeJenkins.tar.lrz`: Contains the results of the time measurement on [Jenkins](https://github.com/jenkinsci/jenkins.git) as JSON files in an archive.
-- `data/validation`: Contains the voting results in a single JSON file.
+- `data/validation.tar.lrz`: Contains the voting input and voting results of the 8 voters.
 - `data/examples`: Contains some uncompressed examples for the repositories and the time measurements.
 - `src/java/main`: Contains Java source code to read (and write) the JSON files together with a simple example application.
 The code relies on the [Jackson](https://github.com/FasterXML/jackson) library to parse the JSON